 - 1. The Senatus Academicus, on the recommendation of the Teaching, Learning and Assessment Committee, shall prescribe the subjects in which taught Programmes may be offered. - 2.
 Each Postgraduate Diploma Programme shall last for not less than nine months and not more than twelve months for full-time students, and normally not less than twenty-one months and no more than twenty-four months for applicants admitted as part-time students. - 3.
 Each Postgraduate Diploma Programme shall consist of modules worth at least 120 credits. - 4.
 The Teaching, Learning and Assessment Committee shall approve, for each Programme, the modules which are available to students on that Programme and, for each module, the method of assessment and the credits to be awarded to a student who gains a pass grade in that module. - 5.
 The assessment for a module shall be by examination, by continuous assessment of course work, or by a combination of both. - 6.
-Details of each student's modules shall, within three months of the commencement of the course, be submitted for the approval of the Faculty Business Committee; no student may repeat any module, nor part of a module, previously taken for another degree. - 7.
 The Head of School shall appoint a person to supervise the student's studies, to whom the student shall report at least monthly and on such other occasions as the supervisor may require.
 In exceptional circumstances, the Head of School may appoint an additional supervisor from within or outwith the University.
 Where a student requires to study for a period outwith St Andrews, the Faculty Business Committee shall appoint an additional external supervisor.
-Nominations of supervisors and changes of supervisors must be reported to the Dean of Faculty. - 8.
+Nominations of supervisors and changes of supervisors must be reported to the Dean of Faculty. - 7.
 Candidates whose progress is deemed by the Head of School to be unsatisfactory may be required by the Faculty Business Committee to terminate their studies at any time of the year.
-Students who fail to satisfy the requirements of a module by failure to submit work within stipulated deadlines and after due warning, or who have been absent from the teaching of a module for 3 continuous weeks, shall, save in exceptional circumstances and with the permission of the Associate or Pro Dean of the relevant Faculty, have forfeited the right to continue to attend the module, and shall have their studies terminated. - 9.
+Students who fail to satisfy the requirements of a module by failure to submit work within stipulated deadlines and after due warning, or who have been absent from the teaching of a module for 3 continuous weeks, shall, save in exceptional circumstances and with the permission of the Associate or Pro Dean of the relevant Faculty, have forfeited the right to continue to attend the module, and shall have their studies terminated. - 8.
 All students shall matriculate in each year of study, and shall commence their studies no later than two weeks after the beginning of the Programme.